Vadims06/ospfwatcher/README.md

 xpack.license.self_generated.type: basic
 xpack.security.enabled: false
 ```

-> **Note about having Elastic config commented**
+> [!TIP]
-    > When the Elastic output plugin fails to connect to the ELK host, it blocks all other outputs and ignores "EXPORT_TO_ELASTICSEARCH_BOOL" value from env file.
-Regardless of EXPORT_TO_ELASTICSEARCH_BOOL being False, it tries to connect to Elastic host.
-The solution - uncomment this portion of config in case of having running ELK.
+> When the Elastic output plugin fails to connect to the ELK host, it blocks all
+> other outputs and ignores `EXPORT_TO_ELASTICSEARCH_BOOL` value from env file.
+> Regardless of `EXPORT_TO_ELASTICSEARCH_BOOL` being `False`, it tries to
+> connect to Elastic host.
+The solution - uncomment this portion of config in
+> case of having running ELK.

 4. Setup OSPF Watcher
 ```bash